gkubiak92/frontend-learning-checklist/junior.md

 ### [Git](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#git)

-*   [ ] You create pull requests with proper name and description [:books:](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067)
+*  -[X] You create pull requests with proper name and description [:books:](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067)
-*   [ ] You review PRs carefully and leave your comments [:books:](https://www.pullrequest.com/blog/what-belongs-in-an-effective-code-review-checklist/)
+*   [X] You review PRs carefully and leave your comments [:books:](https://www.pullrequest.com/blog/what-belongs-in-an-effective-code-review-checklist/)
-*   [ ] You add proper label in pull requests
+*   [X] You add proper label in pull requests
-*   [ ] You create your branches under the proper folder (feature, fix, hotfix)
+*   [X] You create your branches under the proper folder (feature, fix, hotfix)

 #### [GitHub](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#git-hub)

-*   [ ] You know how to create and reference issues
+*   [X] You know how to create and reference issues
-*   [ ] You know how to verify when a build check failed
+*   [X] You know how to verify when a build check failed

 #### [Bitbucket](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#bitbucket)

-*   [ ] You know how to verify when a build check failed
+*   [X] You know how to verify when a build check failed
-*   [ ] You know how to reference a Jira ticket in your commit
+*   [X] You know how to reference a Jira ticket in your commit

 ### [Communication](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#communication)

 #### [Email](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#email)

-*   [ ] You can configure local email client
+*   [X] You can configure local email client

 React
 -----